-- 4 tablespoons vegan butter (I used Nuttelex Buttery)
+- 4 tablespoons vegan butter I used Nuttelex Buttery

-- 2 tablespoons olive oil
+- 40 ml (2 tablespoons) olive oil

-- Ice water, if you need it
+- Ice water if you need it

-- 300g firm tofu
+- 300 g firm tofu

 - 4 tablespoons nutritional yeast

-- 3 tablespoons olive oil
+- 60 ml (3 tablespoons) olive oil

-- Chilli flakes, to taste
+- Chilli flakes to taste

-- 1 teaspoon sea salt (adjust to taste)
+- 1 teaspoon sea salt adjust to taste

 - A bunch of mint and a bunch of dill

-- 20g capers
+- 20 g capers

-- 3-5 large zucchinis/courgettes, amount depending on how big they are (buy more than you think you’ll need, I learnt that lesson for you) mandolined lengthways or extremely finely cut – a mandoline makes a world of difference here because the thinner the strips are, the bendier and easier to shape they are
+- 3-5 large zucchinis/courgettes amount depending on how big they are (buy more than you think you’ll need, I learnt that lesson for you) mandolined lengthways or extremely finely cut – a mandoline makes a world of difference here because the thinner the strips are, the bendier and easier to shape they are

 - Preheat the oven to 180 degrees Celsius.

 - Combine all the ingredients for the crust in your food processor (EXCEPT for the ice water) and process until combined.
 The dough should be in little balls but easily able to be gathered up into your hand.
 If not, add a teaspoon at a time of ice water until it achieves that consistency.

 - Spray a 24cm in diameter springform fluted tart tin with olive oil, and gently press the tart dough into the tin.
 Repair any little tears with your hands, and don’t worry if the dough doesn’t come all the way up the edges of the tin – just press the edge tops flat so they look ~presentable~.

 - Gently spoon the tofu mixture into the tart base – I find it easiest to pat it down using my hands.

-- Chop your zucchini slices in half lengthways so they are thin enough to be pressed into the tart.
+- Chop your zucchini slices in half lengthways so they are short enough to be pressed into the tart.
 Originally I would begin from the centre and work out (see pictures here) but the last few times I’ve started laying the slices around the edges and working in.
 Begin pressing the zucchini slices, green side up, into the ‘ricotta’ and as tightly packed as you can.
 If you’re having trouble getting the slices to sit well in the tart, either trim some of the white flesh off so they’re shorter, or scoop out a little tofu and set aside for snacks.
 I promise it’s delish.
-Continue layering the zucchini in the tart until you have covered the entire tart.

-- Give the top of the tart a generous spray with olive oil, and pop it back into the oven for 40 minutes, or until the zucchini is cooked.
+- Continue layering the zucchini in the tart until you have covered the entire tart.Give the top of the tart a generous spray with olive oil, and pop it back into the oven for 40 minutes, or until the zucchini is cooked.